-The recent case of Ninian v Findlay & Ors EWCH 297 (Ch) is a landmark decision in the law relating to forfeiture and assisted suicide.
+The recent case of Ninian v Findlay & Ors EWCH 297 (Ch) is a landmark decision in the law relating to forfeiture and assisted suicide in the context of contesting a will.

 The well-established forfeiture rule provides that if a person unlawfully kills another, they are not able to inherit from their estate.
 Dunbar v Plant Ch 412 is the existing legal authority, and in this case, it was held that the forfeiture rule applies to assisted suicide cases, as assisted suicide is a crime under section 2 of the Suicide Act 1961.